-The Statement of Accounts was authorised for issue by the Director of Finance & Business Improvement on (date to be confirmed).
+The Statement of Accounts was authorised for issue by the Director of Finance & Business Improvement on 27th March 2024.
 Events taking place after this date are not reflected in the financial statement or notes.
-Where events taking place before this date provided information about conditions existing at $31^{\rm st}$ March 2023 the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
+Where events taking place before this date provided information about conditions existing at 31st March 2023 the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.